bgamari/ghc-wiki-import/records.md

 And inhibits doing relatively low-level generic/polymorphic stuff like standard print-formatting for any records with lastName and firstName fields.
 -- added by AntC 21-Feb-2012

-The verbose name-spacing required is an in-your-face, glaring weakness telling you there is something wrong with Haskell.
-This issue has been solved in almost every modern programming languages, and there are plenty of possible solutions available to Haskell.

 ## Solutions